MinaProtocol/mina/src/app/test_executive/README.md

 ```

-As you'll notice, the env vars `TEST_NAME`, `MINA_IMAGE`, `ARCHIVE_IMAGE`, `DEBUG_BOOL` are the same as the flags and arguments that you'd put into the idiomatic command that you'd be using if you were directly running mina-test-executive in your terminal (see [`mina-test-executive command line breakdown`].
+As you'll notice, the env vars `TEST_NAME`, `MINA_IMAGE`, `ARCHIVE_IMAGE`, `DEBUG_BOOL` are the same as the flags and arguments that you'd put into the idiomatic command that you'd be using if you were directly running mina-test-executive in your terminal, as described in the prior section [`mina-test-executive` command line breakdown](#`mina-test-executive` command line breakdown)

-The env vars `GOOGLE_APPLICATION_CREDENTIALS`, `GCLOUD_API_KEY`, `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_DEFAULT_REGION` are the same env vars that you set up in the earlier section of this readme [### GCP credentials and infrastructure related env vars].
+The env vars `GOOGLE_APPLICATION_CREDENTIALS`, `GCLOUD_API_KEY`, `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_DEFAULT_REGION` are the same env vars that you set up in the earlier section of this readme [ GCP credentials and infrastructure related env vars](# GCP credentials and infrastructure related env vars).
 The `--mount` argument tells docker to put the keyfile of the service account onto the file system inside of the container, so that processes running inside the container can access the keyfile.
 The env var `GOOGLE_APPLICATION_CREDENTIALS` is to be set to the path to the keyfile inside the container, not the path to the keyfile on the host machine (if you don't mess with other parts of the idiomatic expression, then you don't need to modify this `--env` flag).

 #### Compile Gauntlet from source

-If you wish to modify or extend existing tests, or write a whole new test, you will need to compile the Gauntlet test_executive from source.
+If you wish to modify or extend existing tests, and/or write a whole new test, or modify the Gauntlet test executive itself, you will need to compile the Gauntlet test_executive from source.
 Gauntlet is a complex piece of software written in Ocaml, it's not some simple python or bash script.

 Gauntlet is in the same git repository as the rest of the Mina Daemon at https://github.com/MinaProtocol/mina.